-Tracey and Pete founded Mosswood Wildlife by responding to a need in their community.
+Tracey and Peter founded Mosswood Wildlife by responding to a need in their community.

 Since then Mosswood Wildlife has been growing and adapting.
 After 15 years of rescuing native animals and providing treatment, Mosswood Wildlife has created a new Rehabilitation Centre for animals to recover until they are able to return to the wild.
 Our new facility has an onsite medical treatment area, improving our ability to provide specialized care for an even greater number of animals.

 Mosswood Wildlife are extremely fortunate to have a full veterinary clinic at our centre, and an exceptional vet who volunteers his time for the animals we care for.
 This fact allows us to provide life saving treatment when our animals need it most.
 Additionally, we minimise expenses associated with out-sourcing healthcare, ensuring our funds go a long way.

 Please click through the images below to view more of our Rehabilitation Centre.

 Our team work hard to provide a life saving service to injured and displaced wildlife, but we can’t do it without your help.
 Mosswood Wildlife is run entirely by volunteers, we desperately need support to help us fund the day to day operations around the facility.
 Donated funds will do directly to the feeding and veterinary care of the animals we support.